 Children’s Program Coordinator

-Help plan, implement, and oversee activities for 3 – 9 year-olds from 10-12am; and 5-12 year-olds from 7:30-9 PM.
+Plan, implement, and oversee activities for 3-9 year-olds from 10-noon; and 5-12 year-olds from 7:30-9 PM.
 An ideal position for an education professional on summer break, or a self-starting student looking to make a career in education or childcare.
 Compensation commensurate with experience.

-We grow a variety of mixed vegetables to meet the needs of our kitchen which serves up to 550 meals each day to staff and guests at the height of the summer.
+Grow a variety of mixed vegetables toward meeting the needs of our kitchen which serves up to 550 meals each day to staff and guests at the height of the summer.
 We currently have approximately 1/2 acre of raised-bed gardens with convenient water for irrigation.
 We have cleared three acres to increase our growing capacity.
-Some of our plots have been cultivated for nearly 40 years, and we have followed organic practices for most of that time, resulting in soil that is rich in organic matter, fertile, and well drained.
-We also have a 17′ by 48′ greenhouse to support these efforts.
+Some of our plots have been cultivated organically for nearly 40 years, resulting in soil that is rich in organic matter, fertile, and well drained.
+We also have a 17′ by 48′ greenhouse.

 The ideal candidate for the farmer position will be self-directed, energetic, flexible and responsible, with at least two years of experience in organic mixed vegetable production (including at least one apprenticeship), and available to work full-time from May 1 through September 20.

-World Fellowship flower gardens need an experienced hand (or professional or committed hobbyist)!
+World Fellowship flower gardens need an experienced hand!
 If you know the friends from the foes of flowers, please come help restore our beds to their former glory.
 Our principal buildings have space around them with beautiful potential for you to make a lasting impact.
-We would like your help establishing simple splash: locally appropriate, perennially beautiful, uplifting color!
+We would like your help establishing simple splash: locally appropriate, perennially beautiful uplifting color!